-One obvious difference between commercial garage doors and residential garage doors is the type of building where you can find them, whether that be businesses and industrial applications or in homes.
-But the differences extend further than that into the design, construction, and aesthetic and functional qualities of the doors.
+One obvious difference between commercial garage doors and residential garage doors is the type of building where you can find them, whether that be businesses and industrial applications or homes.
+But the differences extend further than that into the design, construction, aesthetic and functional qualities of the doors.

-An Overview of Commercial Doors vs. Residential Doors
+An Overview of Commercial vs. Residential Garage Doors

-When it’s time to invest in a new garage door, it’s important to understand the differences between types.
-Traditional residential doors are not made to be opened dozens of times every day, and they are not available in large sizes that will accommodate trailers, big trucks and heavy equipment.
-Commercial doors are the right choice if the door will see heavy use because designers build them to withstand heavy use and protect a larger opening.
+When it’s time to invest in a new garage door, it’s essential to understand the differences between types.
+Traditional residential doors are only made to open a few times every day, and they are not available in large sizes that will accommodate trailers, big trucks and heavy equipment.
+Commercial doors are the right choice for large garages that see heavy use because designers build them to withstand heavy use and protect a larger opening.

-Though residential doors are not designed to be the industrial workhorses that commercial garage doors are, their visual appeal and even their financial impact are hard to ignore.
-An attractive new garage door can brighten a house’s appearance and enhance its curb appeal, but more practically, it can also help boost the resale value of the home.
-Homeowners typically recoup 90% of their costs in the increased sale price of the house.
-And 70% of real estate agents report that a home sells faster when it features an attractive new garage door.
+Though residential doors are not the industrial workhorses that commercial garage doors are, their visual appeal and financial impact are hard to ignore.
+An attractive new garage door can brighten a house’s appearance and enhance its curb appeal.
+More practically, it can also help boost the resale value of the home.
+Homeowners typically recoup 90% of their costs in the increased sale price of the house, and 70% of real estate agents report that a home sells faster when it features an attractive new garage door.
 If these options are important for your home, you’ll want to go with a traditional residential garage door.

-Commercial and residential doors can also differ in how they open and close.
+Commercial and residential doors can also differ in the ways they open and close.
 Most commercial doors are overhead doors that roll up toward the ceiling.
-While you can find a few side-sliding doors and even swinging garage doors, the overhead options are the most popular because you don’t have to leave an open area on the sides for the doors to swing out.
+While you can find a few side-sliding doors and even swinging garage doors, overheads are the most popular because they don’t need open space on the sides for the doors to swing-out.
 However, residential doors are readily available in swinging and sliding options.

 Some commercial doors are roller doors, which feature multiple thin panels that roll neatly up into a narrow space.
-One of the more expensive doors, they are chosen by many businesses when space is at a premium and a large standard door would take up too much space along the ceiling when it was opened.
-Due to the utilitarian look and expense, these doors are not typically available for residential properties.
+These doors are generally more expensive but are popular with businesses that have less available space than a large standard door requires.
+Due to their utilitarian look and expense, roller doors are not typically available for residential properties.
 It is more common to see residential sectional garage doors.

 The Size of the Garage Door

 One main difference between residential and commercial doors is their size.
-Commercial doors are designed to admit much larger vehicles and are substantially larger than their residential counterparts.
+Commercial bay doors are designed to admit much larger vehicles, so they’re substantially larger than their residential counterparts.

-Though some custom-built residential garage doors can be several feet taller to accommodate motorhomes, standard residential doors are available in 7-foot heights and are designed for one- or two-car garages.
-Commercial businesses typically need taller doors as they are pulling in trucks, accepting deliveries from large trucks or just need the extra clearance for large items.
-If you are building a private garage and want a taller door to accommodate an RV or other large equipment, then you should consider commercial garage doors.
+Although some custom-built residential garage doors can be several feet taller to accommodate motorhomes, standard residential doors are available in 7-foot heights and are designed for one- or two-car garages.
+Commercial businesses typically need taller doors as they pull in trucks, accept deliveries from large trucks or need extra clearance for larger loads.
+If you are building a private garage and want a taller door to accommodate an RV or other large equipment, consider commercial garage doors.

-The dimensions of residential and commercial garage doors also correlate with their weight.
-Residential garage doors generally weigh only a couple hundred pounds, whereas commercial garage doors can weigh upward of a thousand pounds.
+The dimensions of residential and commercial garage doors also affect their weight.
+Residential garage doors generally weigh only a few hundred pounds, while commercial garage doors can weigh more than a thousand pounds.

 Employees working on any garage doors should take care to protect themselves from grievous injury, but this is particularly true concerning massive commercial garage doors.
-For this reason, it’s smart to engage with an experienced, professional garage door company for maintenance and repairs.
+For this reason, it’s wise to consult with experienced, professional garage door companies for maintenance and repairs.